-I was wondering whether it would be possible to make a script like Hangul, where letters are derived from other letters with closely related sounds, but with a Southeast Asian aesthetic.
-This would make it easy to learn and be easily adaptable to writing different languages easily.
-The end result is a unique alphabetic script that visually resembles the Myanmar and Thai scripts, but is distinct enough to stand on its own.
+I was wondering whether it would be possible to make a featural alphabet like Hangul, where letters are derived from other letters with closely related sounds, but with a Southeast Asian aesthetic, which makes it easier to create letters that only need 1 or 2 strokes to write at the most.
+This would make the script easy to learn, easy to write, and be easier to adapt to writing different languages more easily than Hangul.
+The end result is a unique alphabetic script that visually resembles the Myanmar and Thai scripts and uses subscript consonants to cluster consonants together, but is distinct enough to stand on its own.

 After developing the Latin-based EBEO orthography for English, which uses diacritics and Unicode characters extensively, I started wondering about older electronic devices that do not support Unicode.
 I asked myself: “How would I be able to type phonetically in the most efficient way on these old things?”